 No. There will be no commercial airline flights directly into Spaceport America.
 The nearest airports with passenger service are the El Paso International Airport (ELP) and the Albuquerque International Sunport (ABQ).
 Other nearby municipal airports includes Las Cruces (KLRU), Truth or Consequences (KTCS) and Hatch (E05).

-The NMSA considers speaking requests from local community groups, school groups, and industry gatherings.
+Spaceport America considers speaking requests from local community groups, school groups, and industry gatherings.
 Please submit your request via the Contact Us page, specifying the following event details:

 - Name of the event and hosting organization

-- Date and Time of the event
+- Date, Time and Location of the event

 - Number of event attendees

 Rental prices are quoted upon request and based on total number of locations used for the event, as well as the degree of privacy and/or exclusivity desired.
 Additionally, in-house production costs, such as security, set-up and breakdown crews, and other support functions are itemized for each event and include all labor and equipment necessary to make your special occasion a success.